korginc/logue-sdk/devboards/rev_a/README.md

 **Note: If you received a board during Superbooth 18, please update the firmware by following the steps below before loading custom oscillators and effects**

 **Warning: A problem has been found with the reset switch.
 When pressed multiple times, the main microcontroller goes into full read protection mode, preventing normal operation.
 The chip is however recoverable by using ST's DeFuse Demo tool and the recovery DFU system.
-(See Last Resort Recovery section)**
+(See Last Resort Recovery section).
+System 1.17 and up prevents this issue.**

 ## Specs